Jerryemmanuel01/Smartlogix-Backend/README.md

-# 🚚 SmartLogix
+# 🚚 DELIVEREASE

-**SmartLogix** is a lightweight logistics coordination platform built as a capstone project for the **Tech Crush Internship**.
+**Deliverease** is a lightweight logistics coordination platform built as a capstone project for the **Tech Crush Internship**.
 It provides a simple way for administrators to assign deliveries to drivers and enables drivers to update the delivery status — without requiring live GPS or location tracking.

 ---